ParamjotSingh5/Football_Registration/README.md

 ## Backend

-* We have user Maven as dependency manager and build Tool, JAVA , Embedded Apache Tomcat server.
+* We have used Maven as dependency manager and build Tool, JAVA, Embedded Apache Tomcat server.
 * Project Division:
   * **/Domain**  contains the domain object repersenting the database tables.
 They also comprises the logic for database operations.
   * **/DTO** (Data transfer objects) holds the object responsible for mapping data received to or send by server.